deelight-del/monty/README.md

 This is an ALX assigned project that involves building an interpreter for the monty programming language.
-The interpreter is meant to interprete the given monty byte code that was precompiled from the monty language.
+The interpreter is meant to interpret the given monty byte code that was precompiled from the monty language.
-We are meant to implement some changes of call stack to be able to perform certain given operations.
+We are meant to implement some changes on the call stack to be able to perform certain given operations.

 ### Installation